hmrc/ReactiveMongo/SslAndX509IntegrationTests.md

 openssl req -new -x509 -days 365 -out mongodb-cert.crt -keyout mongodb-cert.key
 ```

 Be sure to use the same settings as bellow, as this will be important for generating the correct RFC2253 subject name.
-We'll want to have the same `CN`, `LN` and `CN` to smoothen testing and usage for local development.
+We'll want to have the same `Country Name`, `Locality Name` and `Common Name` to smoothen testing and usage for local development.

 ```sh
 Generating a 2048 bit RSA private key